cockroachdb/docs/v1.1/multi-active-availability.md

 ## What is Multi-Active Availability?

-Multi-Active Availability provides all of the benefits of high availability (keeping your application online in the face of partial failures), while avoiding the downsides of both Active-Passive and traditional Active-Active systems.
+Multi-active availability is CockroachDB's version of high availability (keeping your application online in the face of partial failures), which we've designed to avoid the downsides of both active-passive and traditional active-active systems.

-Like Active-Active designs, all nodes handle traffic, including both reads and writes.
+Like active-active designs, all replicas can handle traffic, including both reads and writes.
 However, CockroachDB improves upon that design by also ensuring that data remains consistent across them, which we achieve by using "consensus replication."
-In this design, replication requests are sent to at least 3 nodes, and is only considered comitted when a majority of them acknowledge that they've received it.
+In this design, replication requests are sent to at least 3 replicas, and are only considered committed when a majority of replicas acknowledge that they've received it.
+This means that you can still failures without compromising availability.

-To prevent conflicts and preserve your data's consistency, if your cluster loses a majority of the nodes responsible for a set of data, it can no longer reach consensus and stops responding.
-When a quorum of nodes come back online, your database resumes operation.
+To prevent conflicts and guarantee your data's consistency, clusters that lose a majority of replicas stop responding because they've lost the ability to reach a consensus on the state of your data.
+When a majority of replicas are restarted, your database resumes operation.

 ### Consistency Example

-For this example, we have 3 CockroachDB nodes (**A**, **B**, **C**) in a Multi-Active Availability cluster.
+For this example, we have 3 CockroachDB nodes (**A**, **B**, **C**) in a multi-active availability cluster.

 1. **A** receives a write on `xyz` of `'123'`.
 It communicates this write to nodes **B** and **C**, who confirm that they've received the write, as well.
 Once **A** receives the first confirmation, the change is committed.
 2. **A** fails.